kylegriffin0/dbaas_workshop/workshop.md

 ## Introduction

-This lab will give you a basic understanding of the Oracle Cloud Infrastructure Database as a Service offering and some of the capabilities around administration and database development.
+This lab will give you a basic understanding of the Oracle Cloud Infrastructure Database as a Service (DBaaS) offering and some of the capabilities around administration and database development.
 Note that this workshop uses Oracle's Oracle Cloud Infrastructure (OCI) Database VM service, and not the legacy 'Classic' service or Bare Metal service.

 This lab will walk you through creating a new Database, and then have you connect into the Database instance using an ssh private key to familiarize yourself with command line administration.
-Next, you will connect to the database using SQLDeveloper and create a new user and a new sample table.
+Next, you will connect to the database using SQLDeveloper and create a new sample table.
 You'll then back up the database to OCI Object Storage using RMAN, drop a table, and then restore from that backup.  **You must be off VPN to do this lab.**

 **Note:  It will be very helpful to have a notepad open as a holding place to copy and paste various items throughout all the labs.**